UKCloud/documentation/articles/vmware/vmw-how-install-vcloud-api-rest-client.md

 ---
-title: How to install a REST client to access the vCloud API | UKCloud Ltd
+title: How to install a REST client to access the vCloud API
 description: Provides a step by step guide to installing the RESTClient in Mozilla Firefox so that you can access the vCloud API
 services: vmware
 author: Sue Highmoor